Formulas | Formula library

 This example is for a concatenated text formula field.

 It concatenates all team member home address fields with a line break for each line.
-The formula checks if Home Address lines 2 and 3 are populated before including the values.
+The formula checks if you've populated the Home Address lines two and three before including the values.

 Copy